Summer Bridge Program

 - Two weeks of room and board

-The only cost for the program will be a $175 fee charged to your Hope account to offset some of the cost for the room and board for the week, plus the 2 credit hours you will receive toward your degree.
+The only cost for the program will be a $225 fee* charged to your Hope account to offset some of the cost for the room and board for the two weeks, plus the two credit hours you will receive toward your degree.

 - WHAT TO EXPECT